 Working in a nursing home means you will be working with patients in need of fairly extensive care.
 Most of your patients will be nearing the end of their lives.
 You will be responsible for helping them with daily tasks, monitoring their health, and reporting any new medical problems.
 You will also likely grow close to your patients and their families.
 Because of the nature of a nursing home, you will see patients die and encounter grieving families, many of whom you will have come to know.
 Being sensitive to the needs of grieving families is essential for people working in a nursing home setting.

+So, where can a CNA work?
+The most common places are a hospital, assisted living facility, home health agency, and a nursing home.
 These four healthcare facilities you can work in as a CNA are only the tip of the iceberg.
 As a CNA, you will be a valuable part of the healthcare team - caring for patients directly every day.
 Interested in becoming a CNA?
 Enroll in our CNA course and get started today!